nsum/ms3-hotel-task-manager/README.md

 ## Introduction
 Welcome,
 This web app is made as 3rd Milestone Project with Code Institute.
-I decided to make a task manager app because hotel I work in showed interest and need for an app such as this.
+Initially my idea for MS3 was job directory for IT jobs, where job seekers would input programming languages they use, yrs of experience with each one, links to projects, desired job positions etc. Then recruiters would be able to search and filter candidates by certain criterias.
+But after talking to my colleagues from hotel where I work, I decided to make a task manager app because hotel showed interest and need for an app such as this.
-Before submission this project will be copied to another repo and then used throughout the hotel group I work in.
+Before project submission this project was copied to another repo and will be used throughout the hotel group I work in.
 Some of the features included are: full CRUD functionality, specific department tasks, personal tasks, shared tasks, management control, search and task editing...

+Research, design, development & testing of this project took total of 85 hrs.

 # User Experience (UX)